PS4 System Update 8.00 Beta Invites Going Out, Changelog Released

 - You can no longer create parties from the Community area.
 You’ll need to create a group in a party.

-- You can no longer create a new even in Events – Events created before the update will still be held, and events and tournaments hosted by game developers will continue to take place.
+- You can no longer create a new event in Events – Events created before the update will still be held, and events and tournaments hosted by game developers will continue to take place.

 - For some features, the content displayed on the screen has changed, as well as the screen design.